chapmankyle/website/README.md

 cd website
 ```

-You need to have [Node.js](https://nodejs.org/) installed in order to compile
+You need to have [Node.js](https://nodejs.org/) version 16.8 or above installed
-from the source code.
+in order to compile from the source code.

 # Building :hammer: